 For example, cases involving rape or Criminal Sexual Conduct (CSC) can be brought at any time, if DNA evidence was collected during the investigation.
 Once the suspect is identified, the clock starts to run.

 In cases where the suspect cannot be identified, the clock does not start to run until the suspect has been identified, as long as the crime was reported within one year after it occurred.
 Some cases, such as kidnapping, extortion, assault with intent to commit murder, attempted murder, manslaughter, armed robbery, and first-degree home invasion have no statute of limitations.

 Additionally, the statute of limitations does not run while the defendant is outside of the state of Michigan.
 This is called tolling the statute of limitations.

 The statute of limitations does not prevent a prosecutor from filing criminal charges against someone.
 Instead, the statute of limitations must be raised as an affirmative defense.
 This means that you can still be charged with a crime and that it is up to you and your lawyer to determine whether the statute of limitations expired and to raise it as a defense.
 If you do not raise the statute of limitations as a defense, the prosecutor can and will move forward with the charges.

 Elmen Legal: Aggressive Criminal Defense Attorney Serving Ann Arbor, Michigan

 If you have been charged with a crime in Michigan, it is important that you contact an experienced criminal defense attorney as quickly as possible.
+The criminal statutes of limitations in Michigan are complex and nuanced.
 A criminal defense attorney can explain the statute of limitations that applies to the crime you have been charged with, challenge the allegations against you, and fight for an acquittal.